What-Should-I-Eat/WSIE/ReadMe.md

 ## Run the Web Application via the Web
 Navigate to `http://whatshouldieat.org` to begin using the application.

+This URL aliases a Google Cloud Platform virtual machine which is running the application on a public IP address.

 ## Run the Web Application Locally
 After cloning, run `npm install` in the root directory.